ukyzky/eurorack/README.md

 And we can use X external clock input as T gate hold mode (x is clocked by internal t clock).

-The X external clock input mode setting can be saved to non volatile memory.
+The X external clock input mode setting is saved to non volatile memory.

+Notes:

+When the X external clock alternative mode is active, please connect something to X external clock input jack (not necessary signal but necessary jack).
+If no connection, deja vu lock will become unexpected behavior.

 Play scenario is: